-Each of the finalists will move onto a second round of design development, and a final project will be selected by the end of 2018 and exhibited in 2019.
+Each of the finalists will move on to a second round of design development, and a final project will be selected by the end of 2018 and exhibited in 2019.
 The final project will receive $30,000 in funding, which goes directly to material costs, fabrication, artist fees, travel and accommodations, and additional programming envisioned by the selected team.

 2019 Open Call: Staging Construction

 Staging Construction is a call for projects that explore construction as both a practice and a performance.
 Construction can seem a rather dry affair for a public installation.
-After all, logistics, staging, industry standards, and manual labor are not the seductive tools of design.
-Yet recent attention to participatory design processes, preoccupation with industrial readymades, satirization of DIY building culture, archeology of building sites, and competitions around demolition suggest that our cultural field is attending to these unseen endeavors intrinsic to the production of architecture.
+After all, logistics, staging, industry standards, and manual labor are not seductive tools of design.
+Yet recent attention to participatory design processes, preoccupation with industrial readymades, satirization of DIY building culture, archeology of building sites, and competitions around demolition suggest that our cultural field is attending to these unseen endeavors that are intrinsic to the production of architecture.

 challenge the supremacy of architectural objects by prioritizing the performance of construction over or adjacent to its resulting artifacts